B. K. Kapur

-B. K. Kapur is an Indian businessman and was the chairman of Hindustan Aeronautics Limited, the Indian state-owned aerospace and defense company.
-Kapur was also the chairman of Dr. B. L. Kapur Memorial Hospital (A Unit of Lahore Hospital Society) in New Delhi inaugurated by Jawaharlal Nehru on 2 January 1958.
-Dr. B. L. Kapur, was an eminent Obstetrician and Gynaecologist, who set up a Charitable Hospital in 1930 at Lahore and a Maternity Hospital at Ludhiana after partition of India.
+B. K. Kapur is an Indian businessman and was the chairman of Hindustan Aeronautics Limited, the Indian state-owned aerospace and defence company.
+Kapur was also the chairman of Dr. B. L. Kapur Memorial Hospital (a unit of Lahore Hospital Society) in New Delhi inaugurated by Jawaharlal Nehru on 2 January 1958.
+Dr. B. L. Kapur was an eminent obstetrician and gynaecologist who set up a charitable hospital in 1930 at Lahore and a maternity hospital at Ludhiana after partition of India.
 Dr. B. L. Kapur Memorial Hospital is now known as BLK-Max Super Speciality Hospital.